Contributing

 Troubleshooting

-If you encounter any package dependency errors after git pull
+If you encounter any package dependency errors after git pull, run make clean followed by make dev.

 See https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html for more details